inverno-io/inverno-core/README.md

 }
 ```

 A **Winter Bean** can be a regular Java class annotated with `@Bean` annotation.
 A bean represents the basic building block of an application which is typically composed of multiple interconnected beans instances.
-For instance, the following `HelloService` bean can be used to create a basic application:
+The following `HelloService` bean can be used to create a basic application:

 ```java
 package io.winterframework.example.hello;